rcortese/unraid-scripts-collection/README.md

 declare -r -a vm_names_list=( "Pop_OS" "Windows 10" )
 ```

-The script can be run on the server via sh or the User Scripts plugin.
-If you start it from inside a VM on the list, run it on the background otherwise the script is killed upon VM shut down.

 The script works as such (using virsh):

 * Search for an active VM within the list